zer0plus/mnist_cuda/README.md

 **Optimizations:**
 - Used cuBLAS for matrix operations in gradient computation
-- Implemented custom kernels with tiling for weight updates
+- Implemented separate custom kernels with tiling for weight updates
 - Used shared memory for gradient accumulation
 - Optimized thread block configurations for both large and small matrices